gchq/sleeper/docs/02-deployment-guide.md

 * [Maven](https://maven.apache.org/): Tested with v3.8.6
 * [NodeJS / NPM](https://github.com/nvm-sh/nvm#installing-and-updating): Tested with NodeJS v16.16.0 and npm v8.11.0

+If you deployed an environment with the local Docker image, the EC2 instance will have these pre-installed.

 ### Configure AWS

 The following configuration should allow the SDKs, the CLI and CDK to all access AWS: